AndresMarcelo7/SparkImplementationAREP/README.md

 ```
 C:\Users\User > mvn test
 ```
+Some BDD Tests are documented in [Documentation.pdf file](/Documentacion.pdf)
 ## Run

 If you want to locally deploy the app use the following command: